Stages#

 Connecting Stages#

-In the UI, to connect stages, you can click on the output of a stage and drag it to another stage.
+In the UI, to connect stages, click the output of one stage and drag it to another stage.

 Screenshot for connecting a stage.

-In the SDK, to connect streaming stages to each other we can use the following methods:
+In the SDK, to connect streaming stages to each other, you can use the following methods:

 For all the methods listed above, we can pass one or more instances of Stage as parameters to connect the stages.